Want to know more? — Subscribe

 - When there is a need for future changes

 - When requirements are defined clearly and easy to understand

 The Spiral SDLC methodology is one of the most flexible options and is usually employed in large-scale projects.
 It allows highly customized products to come out of the software development efforts.

 The model repeats the four phases of planning, risk analysis, engineering, and evaluation until the product is fully refined and finished.
-Each iteration of the four phases starts with an attempt to identify development risks and the best ways to avoid them.
+Each iteration of the four phases starts to identify development risks and the best ways to avoid them.

 - New functionality can be introduced later in the development process